Whoaa512/starred/README.md

 ## Rust

+- [BeaconBay/ck](https://github.com/BeaconBay/ck) - Local first semantic and hybrid BM25 grep / search tool for use by AI and humans!
 - [j178/prek](https://github.com/j178/prek) - ⚡ Better `pre-commit`, re-engineered in Rust
 - [run-llama/semtools](https://github.com/run-llama/semtools) - Semantic search and document parsing tools for the command line
 - [withered-magic/starpls](https://github.com/withered-magic/starpls) - An LSP implementation for Starlark, the configuration language used by Bazel and Buck2.